KnowledgeForwardSolutions/CheckDigits.Net/README.md

 characters, depending on the algorithm.
 If a pure system algorithm generates a single check character, the check character produced will either be one of the valid input characters or a single supplementary character that is only valid as a check digit.
-Hybrid system algorithms use two modulus values, M and M+1 and generate a single check character that will be one of the valid input characters.
+Hybrid system algorithms use two modulus values, M and M+1, and generate a single check character that will be one of the valid input characters.

-CheckDigits.Net provides optimized implementations of all of the algorithms defined in the ISO/IEC 7064 standard as well as abstract base classes suitable for creating custom implementations.
+While CheckDigits.Net provides optimized implementations of all of the algorithms defined in the ISO/IEC 7064 standard, the standard is flexible enough to support the creation of algorithms for custom alphabets.
+For example, Annex B of the ISO/IEC 7064 standard demonstrates the creation of a system for the Danish alphabet which includes three additional characters.

+CheckDigits.Net includes three classes to support custom alphabets:

+* ```Iso7064PureSystemSingleCharacterAlgorithm``` (generates a single check character, including a supplementary character)
+* ```Iso7064PureSystemDoubleCharacterAlgorithm``` (generates two check characters)
+* ```Iso7064HybridSystemAlgorithm``` (generates a single check character)

+Refer to [Using CheckDigits.Net](#using-checkdigits.net) for more information about using these classes.

 ## Supported Algorithms